-In my practice, I’ve found that patients with fatty liver disease who follow a predominantly organic raw-foods diet have the best results.
+In my practice, I’ve found that patients with fatty liver disease who temporarily follow a predominantly organic raw-foods diet have the best results.
 Eating more raw organic fruits and vegetables accomplishes several things.
 First, it’s good for losing weight, one of the most important remedies for fatty liver.
 Second, by taking in fewer toxins with organic produce, your liver has fewer poisonous substances to process.
 Third, raw organic food supplies vital nutrients and fiber, something you aren’t going to get with processed, prepared meals.
 There are a number of excellent books and websites devoted to raw-food diets, and I urge you to look into them.

 Foods to Avoid

 With proper care and by avoiding the wrong foods, fatty liver disease can be prevented from turning into something more serious.
-Here’s an example: Researchers have found that diets high in saturated fats and fructose not only contribute to weight gain but also to NASH, the fatty liver-related condition mentioned earlier.
+Here’s an example: Researchers have found that diets high in processed fats and fructose not only contribute to weight gain but also to NASH, the fatty liver-related condition mentioned earlier.
 Saturated fats and fructose are commonly found in fast foods, as well as prepared, packaged meals.